bluepebble25/TodoList/README.md

 - Deleting checked items at once

 ### Features to be added
-- Responsive design on all size of devices
+- ✅Responsive design on all size of devices
+- Editing items by long-press on mobile environment
 - Changing the order of the list by Drag and Drop

 ## *Reference*